-The Ionian League (/aɪˈoʊniən/Ionian: Ιόνιο Πρωτάθλημα), sometimes known as the League of Ionia or simply Ionia, is a representative democracy consisting of numerous star systems and organizations located in the heart of the Periphery of the Eastward Rim along the Kosaean Belt.
+The Ionian League (/aɪˈoʊniən/Ionian: Ιόνιο Πρωτάθλημα), or simply Ionia, is a representative democracy consisting of numerous star systems and organizations located in the heart of the Eastward Rim along the Kosaean Belt.
 Its central government consists of three branches; legislative, executive and judicial.
 The first is the Ionian Parliament, a body of elected or appointed representatives.
 The Second is the Ionian Chancellorship, the governments executive branch.
-The third is the Ministry of High Justice, consisting of the Supreme Tribunal and the lower Regional and Planetary Tribunals.
+The third is the High Justice Council, consisting of the Supreme Tribunal and the lower Regional and Planetary Tribunals.

-The Ionian League was first formed in the wake of the Ionia Unification Wars in 3024, and came to full fruition after the signing of the Ionian Constitution in 3031 by the Core Founders.
+The Ionian League was formed in the wake of the Inter-War period, coming to full fruition after the signing of the Ionian Constitution in 3031 by the Core Founders.
 Following the ratification of its constitution the Ionian League continued to grow until it became the dominant power in the region.
-However it wouldn’t be until the end of the Ionian Wars that the Ionian League would truly enter the galactic scale.
-Since its establishment the Ionian League has steadily expanded its sphere of influence over numerous worlds and star systems and has made strides in securing the sovereignty of the Ionian people by integrating and consolidating the formerly independent Ionian system-states that inhabited the region into one centralized governing body.
+Yet it wouldn’t be until the end of the Ionian Wars that the Ionian League would truly enter the galactic stage.
+Since its establishment the Ionian League has steadily expanded its sphere of influence over numerous worlds and star systems and has made strides in securing Ionian sovereignty by integrating and consolidating the formerly independent Ionian system-states that inhabited the region into one centralized governing body.

 While remembered by those beyond the Ionian Star Cluster for their violent and warlike society, the Ionian League are gradually earning recognition for their shrewd diplomats, talented writers and artists, and their cut-throat merchants.